 - Report outcomes safely: trend reporting should be population-based, keeping individual details out of employer hands.

 “Senior fitness classes near me” isn’t just a consumer query.
-It’s a moment where intent, access, and routine can align-and where a benefits program can step in with smart design.
-The organizations that treat local classes as a prevention workflow-with clean verification, thoughtful compliance, and low-friction user experience-are the ones that will see measurable health impact and real cost results.
+It’s a moment where intent, access, and routine can align—and where a benefits program can step in with smart design.
+The organizations that treat local classes as a prevention workflow—with clean verification, thoughtful compliance, and low-friction user experience—are the ones that will see measurable health impact and actual cost results.